maximecb/noisecraft/README.md

   - Avoid drop-down menus and hidden options if possible
   - Use key combos and controls that will likely seem familiar to most users
   - Avoid ambiguity, use known/existing terminology wherever possible
+- Visual programming language design:
+  - There is only one data type: floating point values
+  - There is no distinction between control signals and audio signals
 - Practical considerations:
   - Avoid images and sound samples to keep bandwidth/server costs low
   - Avoiding sound samples also forces people to think about how to generate sounds